ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 For consistency, PyAnsys tools and libraries should use either the `unittest
 <https://docs.python.org/3/library/unittest.html>`_ or `pytest
-<https://docs.pytest.org/>`_ frameworks for unit testing.
+<https://docs.pytest.org/>`_ framework for unit testing.
 This last framework is
-recommended unless any constraint prevents you from using it in your project.
+recommended unless any constraint in your project prevents you from using it.
 As described in :ref:`Required Files`, unit tests should be placed in :ref:`The
 \`\`tests/\`\` Directory` in the library's root directory.